Workspace Remote

-The Repository tab in Settings configures remote sync for your project.
+The Git Remote tab in Workspace Settings configures remote sync for your workspace.
 This is where you connect to a GitHub repository, set authentication, and configure your git identity.

 Remote URL